 The standard of living of each household is calculated under the Guidelines complex mathematical formula.
 Basically, the formula takes into account the amount of income in the household, and the amount of people in the household living off that income.
 That number is then compared to a low income measures amount, and results in a number between 1 and 3.
 The household with the lower number has the lower standard of living and may be granted an adjustment to child support payments if all of the other factors are met.

 Clearly, child support payments and their calculations are complex matters that take into account a variety of different factors.
-The lawyers at Ahlstrom Wright are experts in determining child support payments, making court applications and utilizing the Guidelines.
-If you find yourself in a situation where child support is being contemplated, contact the lawyers at Ahsltrom Wright in Sherwood Park for expert advice and guidance.
+The lawyers at Ahlstrom Wright are experienced in determining child support payments, making court applications and utilizing the Guidelines.
+If you find yourself in a situation where child support is being contemplated, contact the lawyers at Ahsltrom Wright in Sherwood Park for advice and guidance.

 What Are Child Support Agreements?

 Separated parents can sometimes end their relationship amicably and agree to terms on child support and child support payments.
 A child support agreement can prevent the parties from having to resort to the Courts to determine child support.